 Why risk it?

-These three (3) components: battery, starter, and alternator are all instrumental to the starting and proper operation of a vehicle powered by an internal combustion engine.
+These three (3) components: battery, starter, and alternator, are all instrumental to the starting and proper operation of a vehicle powered by an internal combustion engine.

 If any should fail, the entire system collapses like a pack of weak cards.

-With the best car battery tester you can find for the bucks, such a situation can smartly be averted and a smooth motoring experience had.
+With the best car battery tester you can find for the bucks, such a situation can be smartly averted and a smooth motoring experience had.

 That treated, why insist on not just any battery tester but the very best?